 How to Bloom Coffee

-The nice thing about the bloom is it isn’t complicated.
-Start with ground coffee in the device.
-Next, add water in a 2:1 ratio to the coffee grounds (if you don’t have a scale, pour enough water to submerge all the coffee grounds barely).
-The grounds will rise and carbon dioxide will bubble out of the top.
+Start with ground coffee in your brewing device.
+Next, add two parts of water to each one part of ground coffee (if you don’t have a scale, pour enough water to submerge all the coffee grounds barely).
+The grounds will rise, and carbon dioxide will bubble out of the top.
 Wait 30 seconds for full bloom.
 Then continue the brewing process as normal.

 It’s important to note the water used during the bloom stage is part of the total water for the brew.
 The 30 seconds is additional time to the brew itself.

-The technique varies a little between devices and is worth discussing in detail.
+The blooming technique varies by device and is worth discussing in detail.

 A coffee blooming is most important for pour over devices like a Chemex.
 In a pour over, the hot water, by definition, runs through the grounds once.
 This leads to a nice full extraction and flavorful, yet clean, cup.
 Carbon dioxide works against extraction by repelling water on its way through the filter.
 Worse, the turbulence causes water to run down the sides of the filter and pushes the coffee grounds up the sides of the filter, seriously reducing extraction.